A Social Network Analysis of Occupational Segregation: Empirical background

 \subsection{Intra-group homophily}

-There is considerable evidence on the existence of social \textquotedblleft homophily\textquotedblright,\footnote{\baselineskip=18pt plus 2pt \lineskip=3pt minus 1pt \lineskiplimit=2pt The "homophily theory" of friendship was first introduced and popularized by sociologists Lazarsfeld and Merton (1954), with Coleman (1958) introducing "inbreeding homophily" indices, and the notion extensively used in sociology ever since.
-In economics, the notion got popular much later, in the second half of the 2000s. } also labeled \textquotedblleft assortative matching\textquotedblright\ or \textquotedblleft inbreeding social bias\textquotedblright, that is, there is a higher probability of establishing links among people with similar characteristics.
-Extensive research shows that people tend to be friends with similar others, see McPherson et al. (2001) for a good review, with characteristics such as race, ethnicity or gender being essential dimensions of homophily.
-It has also been documented that friendship patterns are more homophilous than would be expected by chance or availability constraints, even after controlling for the unequal distribution of races or sexes through social structure, e.g. Shrum, Cheek and Hunter (1988).
-There are also studies pointing towards "pure" same race preferences in marrying or dating, see, e.g., Wong (2003), Fishman et al (2006); among young kids, see, e.g., Hraba and Grant (1970), or among television audiences, see, e.g., Dates (1980) or Lee (2006).
+There is considerable evidence on the existence of social \textquotedblleft homophily\textquotedblright,\footnote{The "homophily theory" of friendship was first introduced and popularized by sociologists \citet{LazarsfeldMerton}, with \citet{Coleman58} introducing "inbreeding homophily" indices, and the notion extensively used in sociology ever since.
+In economics, the notion got popular much later, in the second half of the 2000s, but since then the literature grew massively, see, e.g, the discussion and references in the very recent papers by \citet{Bolteetal} or \citet{Jackson 2022} } also labeled \textquotedblleft assortative matching\textquotedblright\ or \textquotedblleft inbreeding social bias\textquotedblright, that is, there is a higher probability of establishing links among people with similar characteristics.
+Extensive research shows that people tend to be friends with similar others, see, e.g., \citet{McPherson et al} for a good review, with characteristics such as race, ethnicity or gender being essential dimensions of homophily.
+Friendship patterns appear to be more homophilous than would be expected by chance or availability constraints \textit{even after controlling for the unequal distribution of races or sexes through social structure}, extensively and repeatedly documented at least since \citet{Shrum et al}.